 Early Notification scheme

 Since 2017 NHS Resolution has been trialling a new approach to investigate and respond to allegations of negligence in birth injury cases.
 Due to the complex nature of birth injuries, investigations with learnings, responses and support to the affected families are often lengthy and slow.
-The scheme aims to drive improvements in maternity and neonatal services and provide better information and support to families whose babies have suffered from rare, tragic but avoidable brain injuries at birth.
+The NHS Resolution Early Notification Scheme aims to drive improvements in maternity and neonatal services and provide better information and support to families whose babies have suffered from rare, tragic but avoidable brain injuries at birth.

 An average birth injury claim can take around 11 ½ years from the time of incident through to compensation.
 NHS Resolution were only informed of a claim nearly halfway through this time frame which means that the investigations are compromised as the healthcare professional is being asked to recall accurate information from many years previous.
 It also reduces the learnings that could be taken back into practice and the level of support provided to the families due to the extended time period.

 Why was the Early Notification scheme introduced?

 A key objective of the EN scheme has been to shorten the time taken to report an incident from years to days, this doesn’t mean the full investigation and any compensation payments will take place earlier, but families should at least know the basics of what went wrong.
 By removing the fear of litigation, they plan to identify issues quicker and therefore take more proactive learnings from them, whilst providing support to families at their greatest time of need.

 Who is eligible for the Early Notification scheme?